Tunechi28/WalletApi/README.md

 - (If the repository wasnt cloned)Extract the contents of the downloaded zip file into any suitable location on the computer
 - In the command prompt, cd to the root of the directory you extracted the app into
-- Run 'npm install' to install all dependencies
+- Run `make install` to install all dependencies
 - Run 'npm run dev' to start the application
 - In a browser address bar navigate to 'http://localhost:5000', you will see a welcome message.